AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/customer-managed-keys.md

 >[!NOTE]
 >
 >If you cannot find your application in the list, then your service principal has not been accepted into your tenant.
-Please work with your Azure administrator or representative to ensure that you have correct privileges.
+Please work with your [!DNL Azure] administrator or representative to ensure that you have correct privileges.

 ## Send your key URI to Adobe {#send-to-adobe}

-After installing the CMK app on [!DNL Azure], you can send your cryptographic key identifier to Adobe.
+After installing the CMK app on [!DNL Azure], you can send your encryption key identifier to Adobe.
 Select **[!DNL Keys]** in the left navigation, followed by the name of the key you want to send.

 ![Select key](../images/governance-privacy-security/customer-managed-keys/select-key.png)

 Select the latest version of the key and its details page appears.
 From here you can optionally configure the permitted operations for the key.
 At a minimum, the key must be granted the **[!DNL Wrap Key]** and **[!DNL Unwrap Key]** permissions.

 The **[!UICONTROL Key Identifier]** field displays the URI identifier for the key.
-However, you only need a portion of this URI for the next step.
-Copy the URI value up to and including `vault.azure.net` (for example, `https//adobecmkexample.vault.azure.net`).
+Copy this URI value for use in the next step.

 ![Copy key URL](../images/governance-privacy-security/customer-managed-keys/copy-key-url.png)